 How widely is cremation accepted now?

 Society’s acceptance of cremation continues to grow worldwide.
 During the past twenty years, Japan’s cremation rate has grown to 96% and in places like Sweden, Denmark and Great Britain, the rate has grown higher than 60%.
 In the United States, cremation varies widely between geographic regions.
-For example, cremation rates in California are often in the 60% to 90% range, while rates New England and Northeastern states are closer to 15% to 20%.
+For example, cremation rates in California are often in the 60% to 90% range, while rates in New England and Northeastern states are closer to 20% to 30%.

 What are the principal reasons that people choose cremation?

-In most cases, people choose cremation because it is “simpler” – a way of helping family and friends avoid the stress and high emotion of an in-ground burial (although an urn can be interred in a burial space, if desired).
-But people choose cremation or all kinds of reasons.
+In most cases, people choose cremation because it is “simpler” — a way of helping family and friends avoid the stress and high emotion of a casket burial (although an urn can be interred in a burial space, if desired).
+But people choose cremation for all kinds of reasons.
 For some, it is a question of economics.
-Cremation can be less expensive than an in-ground burial.
+Cremation can be less expensive than casket burial.
 For others, environmental considerations are key.
-Others find the finality and confinement of a grave troublesome – they just don’t care for the idea of their body being placed in the ground.
+Others find the finality and confinement of a grave troublesome — they just don’t care for the idea of their body being placed in the ground.
 The fact that cremated remains can be strewn in a favorite place is a common reason, although professionals recommend that the remains be situated in a permanent place so that loved ones can visit conveniently.

 Isn’t cremation against the tenets of most religions?